emvazquez/emvazquez.github.io/_pages/bdace.md

 Stepwise Uncertainty Reduction (SUR)
 ------

-My work about SUR strategies began by 2006, when I undertook the supervision of Miguel Piera-Martinez during his PhD thesis.
-We focused our work on the problem of modeling the occurrence of extreme values in the output of a computer program---these extreme values may correspond to abnormal or dangerous operating conditions.
-A simple Monte Carlo analysis of extreme values requires many simulations of the system, which are often very expensive.
-It is thus desirable to analyze extreme events with as few system simulations as possible.

-Our first idea was to use the statistical theory of extreme values to model the tail distribution of the output of a computer model.
-We could obtain satisfactory results by applying [Extreme Value Theory (EVT)](https://en.wikipedia.org/wiki/Extreme_value_theory) to various problems in the domain of electronic design and electromagnetic compatibility engineering.
-We were also interested in using EVT and machine learning techniques to estimate multivariate quantiles.
-Later on, I suggested using a sequential approach for the estimation of a probability of failure.
-This was the first instance of a SUR algorithm.
-This work was improved and published during the period 2009--2013.
+By 2006, I suggested using a sequential approach for the estimation of the volume of excursion of a function above a threshold.
+This problem find a direct application to the estimation of a probability of failure of a system.
+This work was the first instance of a SUR algorithm, which was improved and published during the period 2009--2013.
 See for instance [Bect et al. 2011, Sequential design of computer experiments for the estimation of a probability of failure](https://link.springer.com/article/10.1007/s11222-011-9241-4).

 The consistency of several SUR strategies has been proved in [Bect et al 2018](https://arxiv.org/abs/1608.01118).